yottahmd/jsc-poc/README.md

 ## ZK Verifier (Beginner Path)

-1) Generate Verifier.sol and keys with the helper script (runs circom + snarkjs with comments):
+1) Generate Verifier.sol and keys with the helper script (runs circom + snarkjs and explains each step):
 ```bash
 npm run zk:setup
 ```